Advertisement

 Programs at Rome Housing Authority

-HCV Housing Choice Voucher (Section 8) open
+HCV Housing Choice Voucher (Section 8) closed

 The Housing Choice Voucher program at Rome Housing Authority provides rental assistance that allows you to choose any privately-owned rental unit that meets program requirements.
 You pay approximately 30% of your adjusted monthly income toward rent, and the voucher covers the remainder up to the Fair Market Rent for Rome.
 This program serves approximately 855 households.
 Vouchers are portable — you can take them with you if you move to a different city or state.

-Public Housing Public Housing open
+Public Housing Public Housing closed

 Public Housing units at Rome Housing Authority are owned and operated directly by the housing authority.
 Rent is set at 30% of your adjusted monthly income.
 Rome Housing Authority manages approximately 99 Public Housing units in Rome.
 You may request a transfer to other Public Housing developments but cannot use this benefit at private rental properties.